The heartbeat of stellar halos: Insights from the stellar halo mass-metallicity relation: Stellar halo mass metallicity from to

 In this section, we investigate the stellar halo mass and metallicity over time.
 We address the following questions: Is the MZhR already in place at high redshift?
 If so, does it evolve with time?
 And how does this evolution proceed?
 We emphasize that the mass and metallicity are estimated at each redshift following the procedure described in Sec.~\ref{sec:simulations}, within the radial range from 1.5$\ropt$ to $\rvir$.
 This region includes all the stellar halo populations (i.e., in-situ, endo-debris, and ex-situ stars).

-Figure~\ref{fig:summary_MZhR} displays a well-defined relation between the stellar halo mass and metallicity from $z=3.5$ to $z = 0.0$ for the analyzed simulated halos and their progenitors.
+Figure~\ref{fig:summary_MZhR} displays a well-defined relation between the stellar halo mass and metallicity from $z=3.5$ to $z = 0.0$ for the analyzed simulated halos and the stellar halo of the same galaxy identified along the main branch of the merger tree, at each redshift.
 The rightmost panel shows the full sample of 28 stellar halos at $z=0$ (also shown in Fig.~\ref{fig:MhZR_z0} (orange squares).
 As we move to higher redshift, because of our numerical resolution criterion, some halos are not longer included in the analyzed sample.
 For example, the leftmost panel includes only 16 halos at $z=3.5$ (see Sec.~\ref{sec:sample}).
 Each panel shows the \cielo~MZhR at $z=0$ (black line), with a shaded gray region indicating its standard deviation ($\sigma = $0.19~dex).
 The bottom panel presents the change in metallicity at a given $z$ relative to the present-day value, defined as $\Delta \rm [Fe/H]=[Fe/H]_z-[Fe/H]_{z=0}$.
 Positive $\Delta$ values can arise when galaxies undergo major mergers because the virial and optical radii may be affected and depending on the relaxation timescale of the event, they required some time to reach again dynamical equilibrium, introducing perturbations in the estimations of stellar halo mass and metallicity due to the redistribution of stars from the inner to the outer halo with respect to the $z=0$ values.
-It might also be caused by the system moving from the outer to the inner halo, which is not analyzed in this work.
+It might also be caused by the system moving from the outer to the inner halo.
 In summary, the dispersion at each time is set by the evolutionary track of each stellar halos.

 The lower panel of Fig.~\ref{fig:summary_MZhR} shows that $\Delta \rm[Fe/H]$ decreases towards $z=0$, indicating that stellar halos become progressively enriched, as expected.
 Low-mass stellar halos primarily accrete material from low-mass galaxies with low star-formation rates (see for example figure 8 and figure 12 from \citetalias{Gonzalez-Jara_2025}) and weak gravitational potential wells, which are less prompt to a retain metals \citep{miranda2025}.
 As a consequence, they contribute with low metallicity stellar population compared to the more massive satellites accreted by high-mass stellar halos, in agreement with previous works \citep[e.g.][]{Gomez_2010, DSouza_2018, Fattahi_2020}.
 Hence, we find that the assembly of stellar halos establishes a well-defined MZhR by at least $z\approx3.5$.
 We cannot go beyond this redshift because we do not have enough well-resolved stellar halos to make a reliable estimation of the MZhR.